On the road again

 Built for adventure and excitement the new Blazer is a testament to the original.
 The Blazer is a design-focused vehicle with three different appearance features: standard, Premier, and RS.
 The Blazer Premier features chrome accents, and leather-appointed and suede microfiber seating surfaces.
 Blazer RS has a black mesh grille, performance-inspired front air dam, black bowtie, and black leather-appointed seating surfaces with red detail.
 Considered to be a competitor of the Ford Edge, the Chevy Blazer’s design is meant to have a trendy sporty style inspired by the Chevy Camaro, with the capabilities and conveniences of an SUV.

-West Virginia University is one of only 12 universities chosen to participate in the four-year EcoCAR Mobility Challenge which encompasses the work of over a 1000 students from across North America.
-These schools include Colorado State, Embry-Riddle Aeronautical, Georgia Tech, McMaster, Mississippi State, Ohio State, Alabama, Tennessee, Washington, Waterloo, Virginia Tech, and West Virginia University.
-WVU finished year four of the EcoCAR 3 competition in second place overall, behind the Ohio State University.
+West Virginia University is one of only 11 universities chosen to participate in the four-year EcoCAR Mobility Challenge which encompasses the work of over 1000 students from across North America.
+The other academic institutions that participate in this competition include Embry-Riddle Aeronautical University, Georgia Institute of Technology, McMaster University, Mississippi State University, Ohio State University, University of Alabama, University of Tennessee, University of Washington, University of Waterloo, and Virginia Tech University.
+WVU finished Year 4 of the EcoCAR Mobility Challenge sixth overall, with first place finishes in Drive Quality and the CAV Perception Systems and ACC Drive Quality Evaluation.
+The team also placed second in the overall Communications Program.

-West Virginia University’s EcoCAR Mobility Challenge Team consists of more than 80 undergraduates, graduate, and Ph.D. students from the Benjamin M. Statler College of Engineering and Mineral Resources, College of Business and Economics, and Reed College of Media.
+West Virginia University’s EcoCAR Mobility Challenge Team consists of more than 60-80, undergraduate, graduate, and Ph.D. students from the Benjamin M. Statler College of Engineering and Mineral Resources and the Reed College of Media.

 Team